SFB-ELAINE/WebProv/README.md

 ```
 npm install # or `npm i`
 ```

-## Integrating Provenance Information into WebProv

-*(This section describes the usage of WebProv as used by Budde et al. (2020).)*

-Once all provenance information of a simulation study has been collected (or while doing so), this information can be included in WebProv.
-A user needs to do create a study, which needs a reference (last name of first author and year of publication) as well as the name of the signaling pathway the study is based on.
-If more than one signaling pathway is being considered, than all pathways should be in a set (e.g., {pathway1, pathway2}).

-Next, one may add nodes and connect these nodes (right click to draw a connection).
-The nodes can be entities or activities.
-Each node requires meta-information as requested by our ontology.
-A label is automatically assigned to a node.
-They are consecutively numbered within one study.

-Besides creating provenance graphs and entering provenance information one can also download or upload entire graphs as JSON.
-The export function only exports the visible graph and not everything that is stored in the Neo4J database.

 ## Development
 A `Makefile` file is present within both the frontend and backend packages.
 To start a development server with hot-reload within each package, just run the following command: